TheG3ntl3man/sudoku-constraint-propagation/README.md

-# sudoku-constraint-propagation
+# Solving a Sudoku with constraint propagation and coloring
-A constraint propagation solution for a partial coloring of a sudoku
+Given a sudoku, a graph is formed making the adjacent nodes those that CAN'T have the same color (number) The coloring is done following the constraints of sudoku and using constraint propagation